- 2 pounds lamb (or chicken cut into 2-inch pieces; if using chicken, use breast or thigh fillet)

 - Salt (to taste)

 - Optional: 3 drops of green food coloring

-- Mix the garlic and ginger pastes, peeled almonds and grind the mixture into a smooth paste in a food processor.
+- Mix the garlic and ginger pastes and the peeled almonds and grind the mixture into a smooth paste in a food processor.

 - Wash the rice in a sieve and add enough water to fully cover the rice—at least 4 inches over the surface of the rice.
 Add salt to taste.

 - Boil the rice until it is almost done.
 To determine when the rice has reached that stage, remove a few grains from the pot and press them between your thumb and forefinger.
 The rice should mostly mash but will have a firm, white core.
 Turn off the burner.